 The national park report is a time-honored tradition in classrooms across the country - and the world!
 Every year, hundreds of students write to their national parks to learn more and complete school projects.
 At Death Valley National Park, we want to support these research efforts.

-Our Student Report Packet contains basic information about park weather and climate, geology, plants and animals, and history.
-For most elementary and middle school students, this packet provides all the information necessary to craft a thorough report.
+Our student letter contains basic information about park weather and climate, geology, plants and animals, and history.

-Students who wish to obtain a copy of the park's map and newspaper should email us, or write to the address below.
+If a student needs a copy of the park map and newspaper, please contact us using the information below.
 Please note that it can take several weeks to receive these materials, so students should plan with due dates in mind.

-Thank you for introducing national parks to students!
+Thank you for exploring national parks with your students!

 To contact us:

 Death Valley National Park